All Episodes

 And it's just nonsense.

-Pretending there's anything much deeper than that to his like core beliefs is a fo like it's a little I mean that there's the National Guard is called into DC to cover the place.
+Pretending there's anything much deeper than that to his core beliefs is like, it's a little.

 jordan holmes